cass-h/achillino/readme.md

 that another in this you defend.
 ```

 Here, we perform a falso feight to their right temple, as above, in this case bringing our left foot obliquely to their right.
-Using the force of their parry, we perform a _molinetto_ to cut around to their outside, pushing our reverso to their head while covering the line.
+Using the force of their parry, we perform a _molinetto_ to cut around to their outside, pushing our reverso to their head while covering the line, expecting the reverso as they pass back.

+### Patiente

 ```
+Contra
 Quando il dimostrara il falso menare serra la spada insieme col brocchiero.
 Mentre chel passa col stanco per dare